ntadej/tano/README.md

 Now after more than three years of development, Tano reached its stable release.

-Tano runs on Linux and Windows, other operating systems are currently not supported.
+Tano runs on Linux, OS X and Windows, other operating systems are currently not supported.
 Playlists and other copyright material are not provided.